 Can You Have Pins on Your Carry-On Bag

-This guide explains whether pins are allowed in carry-on bags, what types could cause issues at security, and how to pack them to avoid delays or confiscation.
+This guide explains which types of pins are allowed in carry-on bags, which ones could cause delays at airport security, and how to pack them safely for a smooth airport security screening.

 Short answer: